codeocean/amazon-ebs-autoscale/README.md

 # Amazon Elastic Block Store Autoscale

 This is an example of a daemon process that monitors a filesystem mountpoint and automatically expands it when free space falls below a configured threshold.
-New [Amazon EBS](https://aws.amazon.com/ebs/) volumes are added to the instance as necessary and the underlying filesystem ([BTRFS](http://btrfs.wiki.kernel.org) or [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)) with [ext4](https://en.wikipedia.org/wiki/Ext4)) expands as new devices are added.
+New [Amazon EBS](https://aws.amazon.com/ebs/) volumes are added to the instance as necessary and the underlying filesystem ([BTRFS](http://btrfs.wiki.kernel.org) or [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)) with [ext4](https://en.wikipedia.org/wiki/Ext4)) or [xfs](https://en.wikipedia.org/wiki/XFS)) expands as new devices are added.

 ## Assumptions: